-We’ve blogged quite a bit about formative assessment strategies that engage the entire classroom and provide teachers with the immediate feedback they need to adjust their lesson plans.
-A quick recap of these ideas:
+We’ve blogged quite a bit about formative assessment strategies that engage the entire classroom and provide you with the immediate feedback you need to adjust your lesson plans.

-Teachers can circulate through the class, as students are paired in discussion, to determine comprehension of the subject matter, and with each team presenting their answer any lack of subject matter understanding will be identified.
-Beyond the minute-to-minute formative assessment benefits that the Think-Pair-Share technique provides, it also helps put the students at the center of their own learning.
+Think-Pair-Share provides puts students at the center of their learning.
 If you’ve followed our blog, you’ll know that research has shown that self-regulation of learning leads to student performance improvement.

 Get more formative assessment tips and tricks in our e-book “Making it work: How formative assessment can supercharge your practice.”